Shuvo1523004/Machine-Learning/README.md

 -Supervised: classification task- black color fruit and green color fruit labelling.
 New fruit what types.
 For this problem need to be supervised.
 -Supervised two category.
 One is classification and another one is regression.
 If output will be continuous number based on some factor, it will be regression.
 It has dependednt and dependednt.
 -Unsupervised: based on characterstics divide them in cluster.
+-these are discriminative concept

 -Summmary: Supervised has labelled and unsupervised not have labeled.

+-Generative AI- train model with the large data, train the model such that model can provide the information using the previous information-LLM

+**Steps of ML**

+1. Problem deifintiion
+2. Data collection
+3. Model selection and particular alogrithm
+4. Model Training
+5. Evaluate the model